 We show that these long-run effects are most likely due to the formation of preferences for the driving experience and its perceived associated costs, rather than due to long-run income effects or a reduction in the number of people who end up learning to drive.
-These results show that formative experiences that determine later-in-life behavior need not be 'extreme'; everyday mundane experiences with market prices can have long-lasting impacts on preferences and behavior.
-On the policy front, a large carbon or gasoline tax could have an 'imprintation' effect that persists into the more distant future.
+These results show that formative experiences that determine later-life behavior need not be 'extreme'; everyday mundane experiences with market prices can have long-lasting impacts on preferences and behavior.